Safe-haven currencies jump after U.S. air strike in Iraq

 The Swiss franc, another currency perceived as safe, surged to a four-month high of 1.0824 against the euro.
 EURCHF=EBS The U.S. dollar hit a one-week high versus the euro EUR=EBS.

-10-year U.S. government bond yields fell to their lowest in three weeks at 1.814%, after trading as high as 1.946% the day before.
+Ten-year U.S. government bond yields fell to their lowest in three weeks at 1.795%, after trading as high as 1.946% the day before.
 Bond prices rise as yields fall.

 Jeremy Stretch, head of currencies as CIBC, said the fall in U.S. yields showed a reversal of the optimism seen on Thursday.